WWE Great Balls of Fire: Aftermath

 In the women's division, Sasha Banks and Bayley teamed up to face Nia Jax and Raw Women's Champion Alexa Bliss in a rematch from the previous week.
 Bayley rolled up Bliss for the win.
 Bayley defeated Bliss the following week in a singles match, and then defeated Banks to become the number one contender for the title at SummerSlam.
+However, Bayley suffered an injury during a match against Jax on the July 31 episode, removing her from the title match.
+On the August 7 episode, Banks and Jax won their respective triple threat matches, and Banks defeated Jax to earn a rematch against Bliss for the Raw Women's Championship at SummerSlam.

 In the cruiserweight division, Akira Tozawa and Cedric Alexander teamed up and faced Noam Dar and WWE Cruiserweight Champion Neville where Tozawa pinned Neville to win the match.
 The following night on 205 Live, Neville attacked Tozawa during Tozawa's match against Ariya Daivari.

 Big Cass gloated about defeating Enzo Amore.
 He said that he was the future of WWE and will eventually become Universal Champion.
 He was then interrupted by Big Show, who attacked Cass and threw Cass out of the ring.
 Cass and Enzo had a rematch on the July 24 episode that was again won by Cass.
 After the match, Cass attacked Enzo further, but was saved by Big Show.
 However, Cass also took out Show.

-Great Balls of Fire would be a one-off event for WWE, as following WrestleMania 34 the following year, brand-exclusive PPVs were discontinued, resulting in WWE reducing the amount of yearly PPVs produced, and Howard Finkel became a full time ring announcer for WWE Pay-Per-Views.
+Great Balls of Fire would be a one-off event for WWE, as following WrestleMania 34 the following year, brand-exclusive PPVs were discontinued, resulting in WWE reducing the amount of yearly PPVs produced.
+While the date for Great Balls of Fire had originally been intended to revive Bad Blood, the company would in fact reinstate Bad Blood for October 2024, 20 years after the last Bad Blood event in 2004.